thumbnail image

 Slide to view more >

-Bedrooms are accessed along the upper level hallway and are illuminated by a skylight that breaks the long corridor open to the sky, pulling daylight indoors, onto a textured internal wall.
+Bedrooms are accessed along a hyper-private upper level hallway illuminated by a skylight that breaks the long corridor open to the sky, pulling daylight indoors, onto a textured internal wall.
+The axial planning of public and private layering maintains a deliberate approach to personal spaces, yet places the outlook of all bedrooms and suites towards the garden, ensuring visual connectivity to greenery and gathering spaces from every room.

 WARM, WET SUMMERS